 Check Prices for The Oberoi Amarvilas in Agra

 With no front desk or numbers on the guest room doors, Inkaterra La Casona is designed to make you feel like you’re not in a hotel but in a home—that is, if your home were furnished with antique furniture and carved wooden doors, had a fireplace in every room, and featured centuries-old frescoes on the bathroom walls.
 The result of a multi-year renovation, historic La Casona is one of the most beautiful hotels in Cusco, with rooms arranged around a 16th-century stone cloister.

-Check Prices for Inkaterra La Casona Relais & Chateaux in Cusco, Peru
+Check Prices for Inkaterra La Casona in Cusco

 Al Maha in Dubai, United Arab Emirates

 Travelers looking for a desert oasis need only drive about 45 minutes outside of Dubai to Al Maha, where you can stay in your own Bedouin-style tent amidst golden sand dunes.
 Don’t let the word “tent” worry you; these are upscale suites complete with king-size beds, handcrafted antique furniture, modern bathrooms with soaking tubs, and your own private infinity pool overlooking the desert.
 The resort is located on the grounds of the Dubai Desert Conservation Reserve, which means you might spot a gazelle or antelope as you relax on your sundeck.

 Check Prices for Al Maha, a Luxury Collection Desert Resort & Spa, Dubai in Murqquab